ClanX Tools Economic Calendar ClanX Academy ClanX Brokers About Search Log in Start Learning

 The Impulse Phase

-An impulse move is a strong directional move — a series of candles strongly in one direction, often accompanied by above-average volume.
-Impulse moves reflect the dominant order flow.
-Trading in the direction of an impulse is trading with the path of least resistance.
+An impulse move is a strong directional move — a series of candles strongly in one direction, often accompanied by above-average volume and wide-bodied candles.
+Impulse moves reflect dominant institutional order flow.
+They are characterized by:

 The Corrective Phase